rghinnaa-edts/Poinku_DS/Poinku-DS/Documentation/SearchBarAnimation.md

 ```
 * * *

-For further customization or to extend this animation, you can ask UX Engineer or Inherit the `Search Bar` and override its methods or add additional functionality as required.
+For further customization or to extend this animation, you can ask UX Engineer or Inherit the `Search Bar` and override its methods or add additional functionality as requi